biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 <a name="Introduction"></a>
 ### Introduction

+The low yields of many crops around the world are explained, among other aspects, by the lack of good phytosanitary management practices in addition to the widespread use of planting material not certified for its viral health.
+The use of next generation sequencing (NGS) has allowed the complete or partial characterization of a significant number of viral variants that infect crops in different regions of the world.

+This tool was carried out in order to strengthen the programs of genetic improvement, quarantine surveillance and certification of planting material.
 This package is free to use and is specific for the diagnosis of viruses in plants.
-It was carried out in order to strengthen the programs of genetic improvement, quarantine surveillance and certification of planting material.

 <a name="supported"></a>
 ### Supported files

-The current version supports paired-end reads and unpaired reads.
+The current version supports paired-end reads and unpaired reads, products of massively parallel sequencing technology [NGS](https://www.illumina.com/science/technology/next-generation-sequencing.html).
 The files can be in two formats essentially:

 - FASTQ or FASTQ.GZ:

->@seq_ID
+>@seq_ID                              [1]
->ATCTACTACTGAACATAATAGCT
->+
->1****+*''))*EF55CCF>>>>
+>
+>CTCAGCTAAATACTTTGACACCNGTANNANNNN    [2]
+>
+> \+                                  [3]
+>
+>BBDEBDDDDHHHHFHEEEEEEEE#3AC#######   [4]

+FASTQ file is composed of four lines.
+[1] This line includes a unique ID and information such as flow cell lane information.
+[2] This line includes the nucleotides of the sequence.
+[3] A separator item (+).
+[4] This line includes quality values about sequences; this quality is denominated Phred Score and is described in ASCII symbols, every simbol has a respective number asociated and a higher number signifies higher acurracy of each nucleotide.

 - FASTA

-> \>seq_ID
+> \>seq_ID                            [1]
->ACTGCTCGACGATGACTGCATG
+>
+>ACTGCTCGACGATGACTGCATGCTGCACTGTCA    [2]

+FASTA file is composed of two lines.
+[1] This line includes a unique ID.
+[2] This line includes the nucleotides of the sequence.

 <a name="Pipeline"></a>
 ### Pipeline